Submitting your ETD

 After selecting a publishing option, we will ask you to review and accept the corresponding publishing agreement.

-Note that this is a non-exclusive agreement; ProQuest/UMI does not require exclusive distribution rights.
+Note that this is a non-exclusive agreement; ProQuest does not require exclusive distribution rights.

 Reviewing and Agreeing to Your School's University Agreement